 The paper is organized in the following manner.
-In Sec. \ref{sec:figureofmerit}, we set the stage by introducing the quantities which quantify the performance of the battery.
-The design of the battery and its performance when it is charged with the \(\mathcal{PT}\)-symmetric Hamiltonian is presented in Sec. \ref{sec:PTsymmetric}.
-When the charger has \(\mathcal{RT}\) symmetry, the results obtained are discussed in Sec. \ref{sec:RTsymm}.
-The concluding remarks is given in the last section, Sec. \ref{sec:conclu}.
+In Sec. \ref{sec:figureofmerit}, we set the stage by introducing the quantities that quantify the performance of the battery.
+The design of the battery and its performance when it is charged with the \(\mathcal{PT}\)-symmetric Hamiltonian are presented in Sec. \ref{sec:PTsymmetric} The results obtained when the charger has \(\mathcal{RT}\) symmetry are discussed in Sec. \ref{sec:RTsymm}.
+The concluding remarks are given in the last section, Sec. \ref{sec:conclu}.